SpareBank1/designsystem/README.md

 - placeholder (optional): Set the placeholder attribute of the input field.
 - id (optional): Set the id attribute of the input field so a label can be associated with the field.
 - ariaInvalid: signifies validation errors.
+- selectedAccount: Sets the selected account number and balance under the selector box when for example navigating from summary page back to registration page.
+- value: Sets the selected value in the selector box when for example navigating from summary page back to registration page.

 You must also import the styles
 ```css